gcsfct/gcs-site/content/posts/CSAW2020-modus_operandi.md

 EOFError
 ```

-It gave us a EOF after a while.
+It gave us an EOF after a while.
 After trying a couple of times we would understand this behaviour is recurrent.

 After fiddling a bit (a lot actually) we can get to the result by checking out the cipher modes sequence.